Istar-Eldritch/FuelControl/README.md

 - Refuel a car directly if its placed close to a fuel pump.
 - Refuel a barrel directly if its placed close to a fuel pump.
 - Siphon fuel out of a car fuel tank.
+- Disable / Enable being able to use fuel pumps that were damaged / exploded.
 - Automatically spawn fuel on configured stations.
 - Configurable liquid transfer rates for arbitrary containers (using class names)
 - Configurable consumption rates for arbitrary vehicles (using class names)
+- Measure the fuel in a car or fuel pump with a long stick.

 All this features are configurable.